-A hierarchical classification scheme based on the number of machines (one or many) and number of boards (one or many) can ease PCB assembly optimization problems.
+We present a hierarchical classification scheme for the optimization problems encountered in printed circuit board (PCB) assembly.
+The classification is based on the number of machines (one or many) and number of boards (one or many) present in the problem.
+The scheme also incorporates lower level classifications presented in the literature.

-Mika Johnsson, Jouni Smed - April 2001
+1. Introduction

-The problems of PCB assembly can vary from deciding the component insertion sequence to running the whole production plant efficiently.
-Because of the wide variety of planning and control problems, a hierarchical decomposition is a widely used approach to solve these problems.
+The problems in PCB assembly vary from deciding the component insertion sequence to problems of how to run the whole production plant efficiently.
+Because of the wide variety of planning and control problems, hierarchical decomposition is a widely used approach to solve these problems.
 At the top of operational and tactical levels is the scheduling problem.
-It is here where decisions are made on how to operate machinery to produce a set of different PCBs (usually how to execute the weekly production plan).
+Here we have to decide how to operate the machinery to produce a set of different PCBs (usually how to execute the weekly production plan).
 The next hierarchy level includes grouping and line balancing problems.
-For the line-balancing problem, the challenge is balancing the workload of different machines when producing a single PCB.
-In the grouping problem, the aim is to reduce the set-up times by constructing a common feeder set-up for several products.
-The lowest level on the operational level is called the single machine of the set-up level is called the single machine of the set-up level is called the single machine of the set-up level is called the single machine of the set-up level is called the single machine of the set-up level is called the single machine of the set-up level is called the single machine of the set-up level is called the single machine of the set-up level is called the single machine of the set-up level is called the single machine of the set-up level is called the single machine of the set-up level is called the single machine of the set-up level is called the single machine of the set-up level is called the single machine of the set-up level is called the seton the operational level is called the single machine optimization problem.
+In the line balancing problem we try to balance the workload of different machines when producing a single PCB.
+In the grouping problem the aim is to reduce the set-up times by constructing a common feeder set-up for several products.
+The lowest level on the operational level is called the single machine optimization problem.

-Click Here for Larger View Source: MRSI Group

-These problems are connected to each other, so solving the complex problems requires solving simpler ones.
-For example, when solving grouping, operators must be able to optimize the feeder set-up for the whole group and optimize the insertion order for every board.
-Similarly, operators need to solve product grouping in order to schedule them efficiently.
+These problems are connected to each other so that the solving of the complex problems requires the solutions of the simpler ones.
+For example, when solving grouping, we must be able to optimize the feeder set-up for the whole group and optimize the insertion order for every board.
+Similarly, we need to solve the grouping of the products in order to schedule them efficiently.
 Since the single machine optimization problem is at the lowest level, it has to be solved each time when solving any of the higher hierarchy level problems.

-The most prevalent analytical approach to the production planning problems of flexible manufacturing systems (FMSs) attempts to hierarchically decompose the problem into a number of more easily manageable subproblems.
-One of the main reasons for this kind of approach is that the original problem is usually too complex to be solved globally.
-It is easier to solve each subproblem one at a time.
+The most prevalent analytical approach to production planning problems of flexible manufacturing systems (FMSs) attempts to hierarchically decompose the problem into a number of more easily manageable subproblems.
+One of the main reasons for this kind of approach is that the original problem is usually too complex to be solved globally, whereas it is easier to solve each subproblem one at a time.
 The solution to the global problem can then be obtained by solving the subproblems successively.
-Naturally, this solution is not likely to be globally optimal, even if all subproblems are successfully solved.
-Nonetheless, this approach is a productive and popular way to solve assembly optimization problems.
-The majority of production planning software systems utilize, in some way or another, a hierarchical decomposition technique.
+Naturally, this solution is not likely to be globally optimal, even if all subproblems are solved to optimality.
+Nonetheless, this approach is a productive and popular way to tackle hard problems, and the majority of production planning software systems utilize, in some way or another, hierarchical decomposition technique.

-Traditionally, a hierarchical classification scheme for assembly problems involves several steps.
-Strategic level or long-range planning concerns the initial deployment and subsequent expansion of the production environments.
-Tactical level or mediumrange planning determines the allocation patterns of the system production capacity to various products so that external demands are satisfied.
-Operational level or shortrange planning coordinates the shop floor production activities so that the higher level tactical decisions can be taken into consideration.
+Traditionally, a hierarchical classification scheme for assembly problems discerns (1) strategic level or long-range planning which concerns the initial deployment and subsequent expansion of the production environments, (2) tactical level or medium-range planning which determines the allocation patterns of the system production capacity to various products so that external demands are satisfied, and (3) operational level or short-range planning which coordinates the shop floor production activities so that the higher level tactical decisions are taken into consideration [COS94].